Key Takeaways

 The NIST AI Risk Management Framework is the closest thing the United States has to a de facto standard for AI governance.
 Released in January 2023 as NIST AI 100-1, it is voluntary, well-designed, and recognized by regulators, insurers, and procurement teams across the federal government and Fortune 500.
 It is the framework that everyone references in boardrooms, in RFPs, and in policy discussions.
 It is also the framework that most organizations have not actually implemented.

 The numbers expose the gap.
-A 2025 survey by Pacific AI found that 75% of organizations have established AI usage policies — but only 36% have adopted a formal governance framework.
+A 2025 survey by Pacific AI found that 75% of organizations have established AI usage policies, but only 36% have adopted a formal governance framework.
 That is a 39-point chasm between intention and structure, between saying "we take AI risk seriously" and having the organizational machinery to actually manage it.
-Meanwhile, Splunk's 2026 AI risk analysis found that 72% of organizations use AI in at least one business function, yet fewer than 30% have formal AI risk management processes.
-The gap is not closing — it is widening.
+Meanwhile, Splunk's 2026 AI risk analysis found that 77% of organizations now engage with AI in some form, with more than a third already deploying it in production systems.
+Adoption is outpacing governance, and that gap keeps widening.

 The consequences of this gap are no longer hypothetical.
-According to Knostic's 2025 analysis, 73% of AI insurance policies now require NIST-aligned governance frameworks — driving 85% growth in third-party assessment services and creating a $220 million certification market segment.
-NIST alignment is becoming procurement currency: the credential that unlocks enterprise contracts, federal sales, and insurance coverage.
-Organizations without it are not just ungoverned — they are increasingly locked out.
+NIST alignment is becoming procurement currency: increasingly the credential that unlocks enterprise contracts, federal sales, and favorable insurance terms.
+Organizations without it stay ungoverned and, increasingly, locked out.

 The Four Functions of AI Risk Management